 Office real estate market: slight recovery in the first half of the year

-10.07.2024 - Rising take-up at a low level, full report to follow in fall
+10.07.2024 - Rising take-up at a low level, full report to follow in the fall

-Even if the real estate market nationwide continues to be characterized by uncertainty due to the overall economic situation, the analysis of the real estate market in the first half of 2024 nevertheless gives cause for cautious optimism: falling energy prices and more reliable supply chains are having a positive effect on inflation rates.
+Even though the real estate market nationwide continues to be characterized by uncertainty due to the overall economic situation, the analysis of the real estate market in the first half of 2024 nevertheless gives cause for cautious optimism: falling energy prices and more reliable supply chains are having a positive effect on inflation rates.

 Although the real estate market nationwide is showing rising vacancy rates and a reluctance to invest, particularly in the office segment, the latest developments and trends point to a slow recovery, at least in the regional market.